 Creating a Smart Display campaign is simple.
-Create a display campaign within AdWords and when prompted to select a marketing objective, choose any option under the “Drive Action” header (excluding “Install your mobile app” or “Engage with your mobile app”).
+Create a display campaign within Google Ads (formerly known as AdWords) and when prompted to select a marketing objective, choose any option under the “Drive Action” header (excluding “Install your mobile app” or “Engage with your mobile app”).
 After choosing a marketing objective, the option to create a Smart Display campaign will appear.
 Check this box to get started.

 Unlike creating a traditional display ad, you won’t have to upload a completed image ad to reach the display network with a smart display ad.
 Instead, Google will ask for several different assets and then automatically create a series of responsive ads for your campaign to test.
 Alternatively, you can have Google scan your website for images to use in your ads.

 Google’s smart display ad assets are simple to create:

 Once you’ve created your ads – you’re done!
 Google will automatically target your ads and attempt to get you as many conversions as possible within your CPA goal.
 Google will report your smart ad assets’ performance as “Best,” “Good,” or “Low.”